-To avoid creating a FunctionComponent for each TextComponent, multiple outputs from one FunctionComponent are realized by creating the required number of output pins and then setting the values for those pins using JavaScript inside the 'FunctionBody'.
+To avoid creating a FunctionComponent for each TextComponent, multiple outputs from one FunctionComponent are realized by creating the required number of output pins and then setting the values for those pins using JavaScript inside the FunctionBody.

 Now all components are created and connected.
 A User-Frame is drawn around the TextComponents and Image-Components simply by clicking in an empty area of the FabrikComponent and dragging the frame so that it contains all components which should be seen by a user.
-As shown in Figure 5, when the FabrikComponent is collapsed all components that are inside the user frame will remain visible, but their connections and pins are removed from the view.
+As shown in Figure 5 all components which are inside the user frame will remain visible when the FabrikComponent is collapsed, but their connections and pins are removed.

 This example showed the construction of a more advanced Lively Fabrik application.
-New components are created by connecting existing components graphically and writing small scripts.
-All of this is done at run-time.
-This means that interim results can easily be debugged during construction by inspecting pin values or adding Function-Components and using JavaScript for debugging.
+The creation of such a new component is realized by just connecting existing components graphically and writing small scripts.
+All of this is done at runtime.
+This means that interim results can easily be debugged during construction by inspecting pin values or adding Function components and using JavaScript for debugging.
 This allows the quick detection of bugs and enables users to rapidly evolve Lively Fabrik applications.
 Due to this simplicity and the effortless creation of new abstraction we believe that Lively Fabrik is capable of creating much more complex systems than the one described.